 Housing

-Explore the Washington County Housing Summit Dashboard
+Washington County Housing Summit Dashboard screenshot zoomed into Eastport, ME

 Stable, attainable housing is foundational to the economic health of Washington County.
 When residents can find homes they can afford in the communities where they work, raise families, and build businesses, the entire regional economy benefits.
 When they cannot, employers struggle to hire, young people leave, older residents face hard choices, and community vitality erodes.